imperialvhick/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-# What are the most common C standard library functions to manipulate strings
+# 0x07.
+C - Even more pointers, arrays and strings

 ## Resources
 **Read or watch**